 USA Softball NCAA NFHS

 Rule 10: Umpires

 Misconduct

 Warnings can be used in a few circumstances. i.e. Arguing Balls & Strikes, Dugout Conduct are examples of when warnings can be used.
 This is handled with good game management.
-Effect New term "Warning": 13.1, Inappropriate conduct by participants may result in either informal or formal warnings at the discretion of an umpire.
+4.8C, 5.12 Effect New term "Warning": 13.1, Inappropriate conduct by participants may result in either informal or formal warnings at the discretion of an umpire.
 Umpires are not required to warn participants for inappropriate behavior before assessing a penalty except as noted specifically in the rules.
 13.1.1: An informal warning may be given for circumstances where preventive umpiring is needed to prevent a situation from escalating to a degree when the umpire will be compelled to act.
 They are advisory in nature and carry no consequences if the undesirable behavior ceases.
 13.1.2: A formal warning is issued for circumstances when the umpire needs to intervene and prevent inappropriate behavior from occurring and reoccurring.
 When given, they are clearly articulated as warnings and noted on the plate umpire's line-up card.
 13.14: Whether a warning is issued or not, umpires have the authority to remove a player and/or other team personnel from further participation in a game for unsporting behavior or verbal misconduct.
 The on-site administrator shall make him/herself available to assist the umpire crew in removing the violator from the field.
 In some circumstances a Team Warning is given out for the first offense.
-(See Improper Conduct Penalty Summary Chartpage 86).
-This is handled with good game management.
+(See Improper Conduct Penalty Summary Chartpage 86).This is handled with good game management.

-INTENTIONALLY PITCHING AT A BATTER OR UMPIRE
+INTENTIONALLY PITCHING AT A BATTE R OR UM

 This handled by good game management and can result in ejections of players and coaches Regarding intentionally pitching at a batter or an umpire, separate the two actions so there can be different effects.
+The pitcher shall not intentionally attempt to hit a batter with a pitch.
 If the batter is hit, the umpire shall warn the pitcher, catcher and head coach that future violations will cause the immediate ejection of the pitcher, catcher and head coach.
 If the umpire is intentionally hit it results in immediate ejection of the pitcher, catcher and head coach without warning.
-10.14.2 This is handled by good game management and can result in ejections of players and coaches
+10.14.2 13.7 This is handled by good game management and can result in ejections of players and coaches